 - Louis Bafour/Bareford “Babe”, Sr. (born October 29, 1874, died July 13, 1958).

-Louis Bareford/Balfour Atlas was a prominent citizen of Lake Providence, LA.
+Louis Bareford/Balfour Atlas was a prominent citizen of Lake Providence, East Carroll, LA.
 He was said to have served as aguide when President Theodore Roosevelt visited the East Carroll Parish area to hunt for bears in 1902.
 He was a sharpshooter and self-sufficient farmer who was well respected in the parish and area.

 Josephine Brown (born between 1845 and 1850 in Louisiana, died before 1891), was previously married to Willey Brown.
 She is documented as living in the Frellson Plantation area of East Carroll Parish during the 1870 and 1880 US Census.
 This area was the same area that King Jr.’s third wife, Clora Evans, lived in during the same two census’ and also where he bought and sold land.
 King Jr. probably bought land here due to his marriage to Josephine.
 King Jr.’s sons Louis and Thomas were documented in that area as well before they purchased land nearby on Hood Lane Road.